mominqimiang/twrp_device_oppo_r9s/README.md

 =========================================

-The  oppo r9s/sk is a high-end, mid-range smartphone from Xiaomi.
+The  oppo r9s/sk is a smartphone from oppo.

 ## Device specifications